-Figure SA-03.63: Social return on investment results for individual service enhancements
+Figure SA-05.71: Social return on investment results for individual service enhancements

-- 7.33.
-In line with our WTP findings, the SROI research undertaken identified significant benefits approx.

-£300m of gross present value from our commitments.
-This will be delivered through:

-- Financial savings for vulnerable and fuel poor customers

-- Health benefits related to warmer and safer homes

-- The societal impact of volunteering

-- Carbon emissions reductions

-- Low carbon generation for our own use

-- Avoided remediation costs

-- Avoided value of lost load by customers
+- 8.48.
+In line with our WTP findings, the SROI research undertaken identified significant benefits - approximately £275m of gross present value - from our commitments.
+This will be delivered through: - Financial savings for vulnerable and fuel poor customers - Health benefits related to warmer and safer homes - The societal impact of volunteering - Carbon emissions reductions - Avoided remediation costs, among others - 8.49.
+The findings provided further support to increase the ambition of certain commitments, with fuel poverty and vulnerability initiatives receiving high valuations across both WTP and SROI methodologies indicative of both the high intrinsic value of the activity as well as the high weighting that customers place on them.